openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 Another advantage to displaying your content as HTML text is that you can include images in the text field.
 You can reference an image, local or remote, using the img tag and have it appear within the associated text field.

-The following example creates a text field named myTextBox and includes a JPG image of an eye, stored in the same directory as the SWF file, within the displayed text:
+The following example creates a text field named myTextBox and includes a JPG image of an eye, stored in the same directory as the project, within the displayed text:

 package